On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Recourse policies

 The set of all recourse actions for~$\oa{R}$ and~$\xi$ is denoted~$\mc{Y}^\xi(\oa{R})$.
 A \emph{recourse policy for~$\oa{R}$} is a vector~$y = (y^1, \ldots, y^N) \in \Pi(\oa{R})$, where~$\Pi(\oa{R}) \coloneqq \mc{Y}^1(\oa{R}) \times \ldots \times \mc{Y}^N(\oa{R})$ is the set of all recourse policies for~$\oa{R}$. \end{definition}

+Note that, although the constraints in Formulation~\eqref{formulation:flow_feasibility} only involve the vertices in~$V_+(\oa{R})$, the set~$\action^\xi(\oa{R})$ is a subset of~$\R^{V_+}_+$, so the entries of a recourse action~$y^\xi\in \action^\xi(\oa{R})$ that correspond to vertices not in~$\oa{R}$ may take any arbitrary value in~$\Z_+$.
+We adopted this definition to guarantee that~$y^\xi, f^\xi$ and~$g^\xi$ all lie in a common space across all directed routes, which will be useful later in Section~\ref{section:scenario_optimal}.

 In a sense, Definition~\ref{definition:recourse_policy} is natural: for each scenario~$\xi \in [N]$, the flow variables~$f^\xi$ determine the load of the vehicle along the route, the recourse action~$y^\xi$ specifies at which customers and how many times we unload at the depot, and the flow variables~$g^\xi$ determine the corresponding amount that we unload.
-The following example shows that previously proposed recourse policies are indeed covered by Definition~\ref{definition:recourse_policy}.
+The next example shows that previously proposed recourse policies are indeed covered by Definition~\ref{definition:recourse_policy}.

 \begin{example} Fix a directed route~$\oa{R} = (v_1, \ldots, v_\ell)$.
-Suppose that a given recourse policy specifies, for each customer~$v_i$, a threshold value~$\tau_i \in [0, C] \cap \Q_+$ indicating that the vehicle should execute a recourse action whenever the accumulated load upon arrival at~$v_i$ (including the demand of~$v_i$) exceeds~$\tau_i$.
-As observed in~\cite{Salavati2019}, several recourse policies fall within this setup: the classical recourse policy~\citep{gendreau95, laporte2002, jabali2014, christiansen2007, GAUVIN2014141} sets all the threshold values to~$C$; preventive recourse policies~\citep{Yee1980, hoogendoorn2023improved, yang2000stochastic, Salavati2019175, florio2020} sets the threshold values according to a dynamic-programming algorithm; finally, rule-based recourse policies assign thresholds according to other route measures such as volume, risk and distances (see~\cite{salavati2019trsc, Salavati2019} for more details).
+Suppose that a given recourse policy specifies, for each customer~$v_i$, a threshold value~$\tau_i \in [0, C] \cap \Q_+$ indicating that the vehicle should unload at the depot whenever the accumulated load upon arrival at~$v_i$ (including the demand of~$v_i$) exceeds~$\tau_i$.
+As observed in~\cite{Salavati2019}, several recourse policies fall within this setup: the classical recourse policy~\citep{gendreau95, laporte2002, jabali2014, christiansen2007, GAUVIN2014141} sets all the threshold values to~$C$; preventive recourse policies~\citep{Yee1980, hoogendoorn2023improved, yang2000stochastic, Salavati2019175, florio2020} sets the threshold values according to a dynamic-programming algorithm; and rule-based recourse policies assign thresholds according to other route measures such as volume, risk and distances (see~\cite{salavati2019trsc, Salavati2019} for more details).

 Let~$d^\xi$ be any realization of the random vector~$d$ and let~$\bar{y}^\xi \in \Z^{V_+}_+$ be such that each entry~$\bar{y}^\xi_{v_i}$, with~$i \in [\ell]$, counts how many times the given recourse policy executes a recourse action at customer~$v_i$ (either through back-and-forth or preventive returns) under this realization.
 One can check that~$\bar{y}^\xi$ is feasible for Formulation~\eqref{formulation:flow_feasibility}.
 In fact,~$\bar{y}^\xi$ is feasible for a more restricted variant of Formulation~\eqref{formulation:flow_feasibility} where we add the constraints~$f^\xi_{(v_{i - 1}, v_i)} + d^\xi(v_i) \leq \tau_i + (C + d^\xi(v_i) - \tau_i) \, y^\xi_{v_i}$, for all~$i \in [\ell]$. \Halmos \end{example}